LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Methodology

-Although large-scale text-to-image (T2I) diffusion models are pretrained on hundreds of millions of image–text pairs, they are not tailored for the universal image restoration task of our work.
-Training large diffusion transformers for UIR requires \emph{task-aligned data at scale with strong structure and perceptual quality}.
-However, publicly available restoration corpora remain modest and/or lack reproducible quality control: DIV2K~\cite{DIV2K} (800/100), Flickr2K~\cite{Flickr2K} (2,650), LSDIR~\cite{LSDIR} ($\approx$ 85K with manual curation), and SUPIR~\cite{SUPIR} (20M without disclosed filtering criteria), while DreamClear~\cite{DreamClear} synthesizes~1M pairs at substantial computational cost.
+Although large-scale T2I diffusion models are pretrained on hundreds of millions of image–text pairs, they are not tailored for the image restoration task of our work.
+Training large diffusion transformers for IR requires \emph{task-aligned data at scale with strong structure and perceptual quality}.
+However, publicly available restoration corpora remain modest and/or lack reproducible quality control: DIV2K (800/100) (\cite{DIV2K_and_Flickr2K}), Flickr2K (2,650) (\cite{DIV2K_and_Flickr2K}), LSDIR ($\approx$ 85K with manual curation) (\cite{LSDIR}), and SUPIR (20M without disclosed filtering criteria) (\cite{SUPIR}), while DreamClear (\cite{DreamClear}) synthesizes ~1M pairs at substantial computational cost.
 This leaves a practical gap between what large DiTs need and what current datasets provide.

-To bridge this gap, we introduce, to our knowledge, the first publicly documented and extensively validated \emph{UIR-specific data filtering pipeline}.
+To bridge this gap, we introduce, to our knowledge, the first publicly documented and extensively validated \emph{IR-specific data filtering pipeline}.
 It is \emph{fully automatic} (parameters empirically set, pipeline automatic once fixed) and comprises three stages—blur screening, flat-region suppression, and perceptual-quality ranking—explicitly designed to retain structure-rich, high-quality images while discarding unsuitable samples.

 \textbf{Data source.} Our initial dataset is collected from two sources.
-First, we collect 2.3M images from the Internet.
-In addition, we incorporate 557K images from the Photo-Concept-Bucket dataset~\cite{photo-concept-bucket}, yielding a total of 2.9M candidate images.
+First, we collect 2.3M images from the Internet, specifically from Pexels\footnote{\url{https://www.pexels.com/}} and Unsplash\footnote{\url{https://unsplash.com/}}, using their official image APIs.
+We query both platforms with 23,914 unique keywords extracted from the Unsplash Lite Dataset\footnote{\url{https://github.com/unsplash/datasets.git}}, retrieve the associated metadata, and download images via the official URLs provided.
+This keyword-based pipeline ensures fully reproducible data collection without bypassing platform restrictions.
+The full keyword list is included in the supplementary materials as \texttt{keywords.txt}.
+In addition, we incorporate 557K images from the Photo-Concept-Bucket dataset (\cite{photo-concept-bucket}), yielding a total of 2.9M candidate images.
 This combined pool serves as the raw data for subsequent filtering.